-Today i’ve decided to share with you how to cook bratwurst, with original German recipe.
-Caramelized and sweet, with simmering beer and onions this sausage recipe will take you straight to famous October Fest.
+Today I’ve decided to share with you how to cook bratwurst, with original German recipe.
+Caramelized and sweet, with simmering beer and onions this sausage recipe will take you straight to the famous October Fest.

 Simmered in beer with onion slices and then added onto soft rolls with the best grainy mustard, this form of bratwurst quickly became my favorite.

 What’s the difference between Bratwurst and other sausages?

 Sausages are very popular in Germany, and bratwurst is one among the countless on the list.

 So, what is the difference between a typical sausage and bratwurst sausage?
 Sausage could be produced from smoked sausage, dried sausage, and fresh sausage with many regions having their particular version.
 Bratwurst sausages are fresh as opposed to smoked or dried.

 Bratwurst is really a fresh sausage of pork and veal, with added seasonings like coriander, caraway and nutmeg.
 Separate areas of Germany have different seasonings with other favored sausages like knackwurst that is garlicky being certainly one of my children’s favorites.

 Sheboygan-style bratwursts are a well-known variation of sausage with lots of onion that comes from Wisconsin and is certainly one of my personal favorite ways to cook brats.

 I enjoy brats, you know that by now.
 I really like them grilled, steamed, and even boiled.
 Give me some grainy mustard and a brat on a smooth bun and I’m happy.
 This particular bratwurst sausage recipe was made on the basis of the Sheboygan-style bratwursts prepared with sliced onion and some beer.